TimzOwen/tomcat_java_mysql/README.md

 ./setup_script.sh
 ```

-N/B: if you get an error on openmrs passwrd, change to reflect you server database password
+N/B: if you get an error on openmrs password, change to reflect you server database password

 ### Confirm Modules and War file.